 In Australia, there are several organisations that offer various evaluation services to help identify whether or not your child has a learning difficulty like dyslexia.
 However, most of them are expensive.

 In addition, there’s often a long waiting list for an assessment such that children may have to wait up to 1 year before they get their turn.

-With all these said, Dystech is developing a novel, fast and affordable mobile application to assess dyslexia.
-Dystech assessment is an objective screening tool which is entirely computerised, based on artificial intelligence techniques trained on millions of audio recording from individuals with and without dyslexia.
+With all these said, Dystech has developed a novel, fast and affordable tool to assess dyslexia.
+Dystech assessment is an objective screening tool which is entirely computerised, based on artificial intelligence techniques trained on thousands of audio recording from individuals with and without dyslexia.